Adapting your home: managing cognitive impairment and behaviour that challenges

 At times, especially overnight, it may be necessary to restrict access to certain rooms, such as the kitchen or bathroom.

-It is possible for specialist locks to be installed which are linked to a smoke or heat detector that will release automatically if a fire is detected.
+It is possible for specialist locks to be installed, which can be linked to a smoke or heat detector and will release automatically if a fire is detected.

-There are regulations and procedures which have to be considered linked to deprivation of liberty for any individual, no matter how much risk they are in when unsupervised.
+There are regulations and procedures which may have to be considered.
+For example, deprivation of liberty for any individual, no matter how much risk they present with when unsupervised.

 Heating

 Radiators, stoves, freestanding heaters and fires all give off direct heat which may cause burns or be a fire hazard.
-If a person is unaware of the danger in touching a heat source or the long-term effect of contact with a radiator (even if it is not set at its highest temperature) measures can be put in place to minimise risk.
-Fireguards and radiator covers securely fixed in place prevent direct contact with heat but may offer another surface which can be climbed on.
+If a person is unaware of the danger in touching a heat source or the long-term effect of contact with a radiator (even if it is not set at its highest temperature), measures can be put in place to minimise risk.
+Fireguards and radiator covers can be securely fixed in place to prevent direct contact with heat, but may present as another surface which can be climbed on.

-Managing temperature through a central thermostat, rather than individual ones installed on radiators, will prevent the temperature being adjusted to an unsafe level.
-Modern combi-boilers often have a portable unit which may be more appropriate than a single wall mounted thermostat.
-Low surface temperature radiators or under-floor heating which reduces risk of burns can be installed.
-Alternatively consider installing radiators at higher levels, air-duct systems or systems which can be installed in the ceiling.
+Managing temperature through a central thermostat, rather than individual ones installed on radiators, will prevent the temperature from being adjusted to an unsafe level.
+Modern combi-boilers often have a portable unit which may be more appropriate than a single wall-mounted thermostat.
+Low surface temperature radiators or under-floor heating can be installed which reduces risk of burns.
+Alternatively, consider installing radiators at higher levels, installing air-duct systems or systems which can be installed in the ceiling.

 Electrics